ilanaliouchouche/long-haplotype-modeling-with-Mamba/README.md

-# long haplotype-modeling with-Mamba
+# long-haplotype-modeling with-Mamba

-This repository gathers the building blocks needed to generate artificial genomes (SNP sequences) and to train Mamba models tailored for Local Ancestry Inference (LAI).
+This repository gathers the building blocks needed to generate artificial genomes (SNP sequences) and to train Mamba models tailored for Local Ancestry Inference.